XinChuenKew/XinChuenKew.github.io/README.md

 # About Me
-Bachelor of Robotics and Mechatronics Engineering in Artificial Intelligence (Honours) | Monash University Passion on integrating Robotics and Artificial Intelligence.
+Bachelor of Robotics and Mechatronics Engineering in Artificial Intelligence (Honours) | Monash University <br>
+Passion on integrating Robotics and Artificial Intelligence.

 ## Projects